 Volunteer systems include: (1) managing a volunteer program and (2) creating and conducting volunteer development opportunities and resources Over 500,000 volunteers enroll in 4-H on an annual basis.
 Volunteers are 4-H’s direct connection with youth.
 It is vital that these volunteers are prepared to provide an impactful 4-H program.

-4-H National Headquarters leads volunteerism specialists from the state 4-H programs in creating and promoting connections and resources.
-The 4-H National Headquarters provides leadership in defining what volunteerism means and how change needs to continue to happen.
+The Division of Youth and 4-H leads volunteerism specialists from state 4-H programs in creating and promoting connections and resources and provides leadership in defining what volunteerism means and how change needs to continue to happen.